SoilCam/SoilCamOld/README.md

-These are a series of short scripts intended to make it easier for one to create timelapse videos using scanners.
+This is a simple script intended to make it easier to create timelapse videos with a scanner.

 It requires a number of programs that do the real work:
- - Apache (optional)
+ - Apache
  - AVConv
  - Bash (date, envsubst, read, this should all be included with if you're running Raspbian)
  - ImageMagick